Allow your users to add comments in your Softr app

 So, let's review the block settings first, and then we'll see how it works on a specific example.

-At the very top of the settings sidebar, you'll see an option to connect to Airtable.
+In the settings sidebar under the Data tab, you'll see an option to connect to Airtable.
 This is optional, and the comments will work just fine without syncing with Airtable.
 So, we'll review this part a bit later after getting familiar with the block settings.

 Here, you select how many comments appear on the page by default.

-In this section, you can customize the Title and Subtitle of the block as well as apply style and formatting settings to specify how User Avatar, UserName, Date, and Comment appear.
+In the Features tab, you can customize the Title and Subtitle of the block as well as apply style and formatting settings to specify how User Profile Image, UserName, Comment, and Date & Time appear.

 How the block works (example)